Guseyn/ehtmlpage/md/blog/templates-instead-of-reactivity.md

   </template>
 ```

-Or we can use `data-how-to-place="prepend"`, then our code would look like:
+Or we can use `data-prepend-to="#box"`, then our code would look like:

 ```html
   <div id="box">